-The Office of Distinguished Scholarships works closely with exceptional students and alumni to prepare effective award applications that stand out from the crowd.
+The Office of Distinguished Scholarships works closely with exceptional undergraduate and graduate students as well as alumni to prepare effective award applications that stand out from the crowd.
 Here are some useful tips to help you put your best foot forward:

 Start Early & Ask For Help